 Beloved, your unwillingness to obey Christ’s word or teaching implicitly will open up your mind to the manipulation, deception, or seduction of demons and false prophets and teachers.

 Therefore, “Take heed to yourself and to the doctrine.
 Continue in them, for in doing this you will save both yourself and those who hear you.”
 (1 Tim.
 4:16 NKJV).

 Prayer: My Dear Heavenly Father, thank You for speaking to me these last days through Your Son, Jesus Christ.
-Dear Holy Spirit, help me to hold fast and continue faithfully in the teaching of Christ, in Jesus’ name.
-Amen.
+My Dear Holy Spirit, teach and help me to hold fast and continue faithfully in the teaching of Christ, in Jesus’ name.